Florida resident detained as key suspect in Haiti killing

 In the video, he denounces the leaders of Haiti as corrupt, accusing them of stripping the country of its resources, saying that “they don’t care about the country, they don’t care about the people.”

-He claims Haiti has uranium, oil and other resources that have been taken by government officials.
+He claims falsely that Haiti has uranium, oil and other resources that have been taken by government officials.

 “This is a country with resources,” he says.
 “Nine million people can’t be in poverty when we have so much resources in the country.
 It’s impossible. … The world has to stop doing what they are doing right now.
 We can’t take it anymore.
 We need new leadership that will change the way of life.”